zeljkofilipin/filipin.eu/_posts/2014-11-05-the-premature-baby-book.md

 ---
-layout:    post
-permalink: the-premature-baby-book
+tags:  book
 title: The Premature Baby Book
 ---
 # TLDR

 The book was a good read.
 I have learned some interesting facts, but I have a feeling I knew most of the stuff already.
 I might be biased because we already had one premature baby.